Baked salmon in foil perfect for a weeknight dinner. This easy salmon recipe is ready in 25 minutes and is so delicious!

 Perfectly baked salmon has two obvious signs:

-- The color changes from translucent raw to opaque pink when it's done.
+First, the color changes from translucent raw to opaque pink when it's done.

-- Cooked salmon flakes easily and it doesn't look raw or translucent inside.
+Second, cooked salmon flakes easily and it doesn't look raw or translucent inside.

 It's important not to overcook salmon because it will be dry and not silky and soft anymore.
 Make sure that you cook the salmon just enough for it not to raw which usually takes about 15 to 25 minutes depending on the size of the salmon fillet you use.

-Honey Lemon Baked Salmon in Foil Recipe
+Baked Salmon in Foil Recipe with Honey and Lemon

 - ½ red onions sliced